Using PowerShell to Track Log File Changes and Send Email Alerts for New Events

 $alreadySent = $falseGet-Content $logPath -Tail 10 -Wait | Where-Object { $_ -match $pattern } | ForEach-Object { if (-not $alreadySent) { Send-MailMessage -From $from -To $to -Subject $mailSubject -Body $_ -SmtpServer $smtpServer $alreadySent = $true }}

-FAQs on PowerShell Log Monitoring and Alerting
+FAQs Regarding PowerShell Alerts and Log Monitoring

-4. Answer: You can use the Where-Object cmdlet in combination with Get-Content to filter log entries.
-For example, `Get-Content log.txt | Where-Object { $_ -match "error" }` would filter for entries containing "error".
+4. Log entries can be filtered by using the Where-Object cmdlet in conjunction with Get-Content. `Get-Content log.txt | Where-Object { $_ -match "error" }}, for instance, would search for records that contain the word "error."